itsabdelrahman/utilita/README.md

 #### `set`

-Copies source object deeply & recursively, and assigns new property to copy.
+Assigns a property to a deep clone of the source object.

 ```javascript
 import { set } from 'utilita';